$0 Quebec Adoption Quick-Start Checklist

 2. Your legal rights as a family after the adoption are now more closely aligned with those of married adoptive couples than they were previously.

 3. You should still consult with a family lawyer about whether to formalize your union before or during the adoption process.
-For some couples, the property rights provided by the parental union framework are sufficient.
-For others — particularly those with significant assets or complex situations — a civil union or marriage provides additional protections.
+For some couples, the protections provided by the parental-union regime may be sufficient.
+For others — particularly those with significant assets or complex situations — a civil union or marriage may provide additional protections.

 4. If you're considering an international adoption, the SASIE (Secrétariat aux services internationaux à l'enfant) will assess your relationship as part of your dossier.
 Some countries of origin have restrictions on adoptions by unmarried couples; the SASIE will identify this for your specific country of interest.